Primary Sport Challenge

 Opportunities for moderate to vigorous activity are also provided by:

-- school based programs such as the School Swimming Scheme.
+- school based programs such as the School Swimming and Water Safety Program

 - dance associated with the Performing Arts.